ladybug-tools/spider/sandbox/build-well/README.md

 	* Every menu page displays visual output that enables you to understand what is going on and to verify the code works properly
 * The menu items all call for and embed a single HTML into an iframe.
 This file is used is a kind of server for Three.js and the associated data
 * There is a parent file that assembles the menu items and sets the CSS for all the other files

+### Temporary coding

+Currently many values are stored directly in UI elements such as input boxes.
+Eventually, as the dust settles, some sort of global object will be devised that can be a more durable, safer location for this data.
+Do remember: it's easier to get out of no abstraction than to leave the wrong abstraction.

+Functions are designed as much as possible to be cut and pasted wherever with the fewest dependencies possible.
+As the dust settles, and a global object takes shape, the code will contain many fewer duplications.

 _To be expanded and explained in more detail as time goes on._

 ## To Do